transducens/PILAR/aranese/README.md

 And the same data divided into sentences and aligned with [Bitextor](https://github.com/bitextor/bitextor);
 download files [sentences.aranese_catalan.aranese.zip](sentences.aranese_catalan.aranese.zip) and [sentences.aranese_catalan.catalan.zip](sentences.aranese_catalan.catalan.zip).

+Both versions also have two variants: the standard and the "filtered."
+The latter has been processed with [Idiomata Cognitor](https://github.com/transducens/idiomata_cognitor/tree/main) to remove sentences from Catalan documents labeled as Aranese or Occitan.

 ### Monolingual corpus

 Aranese monolingual corpus; download files [literary.zip](literary.zip) and [crawled.zip](crawled.zip)